by Amanda at Trumpety Trump (www.trumpety-trump.co.uk)

 We were lucky and no one was bitten but should you be less fortunate then remember the best chance of avoiding infection from a tick bite is to remove the tick within the first 12 hours.
 A tick's mouth parts are barbed and can remain embedded and lead to infection at the bite site, if not removed properly.
 You should not try to burn the tick with a match or cover it with petroleum jelly or nail polish, these methods distress the tick causing it to regurgitate its stomach contents back into you, immediately increasing the chance of infection.

 The best way to remove a tick is to grasp it firmly with tweezers as close to the skin as possible and gently, but firmly, pull it straight out.
 Do not twist or jerk the tick.
-There are special tick removing tools on the
+There are special tick removing tools on themarket, check out the links below.

 Wash the bite area and your hands thoroughly with soap and water and apply an antiseptic to the bite site.
 If you experience a rash that looks like a bull's-eye, a rash anywhere on the body or an unexplained illness accompanied by fever following a tick bite, you should consult your doctor and explain that you were bitten by a tick.
 Disease carried by ticks can be treated with antibiotics.
 However, the type of antibiotic can vary and individuals should be treated early in the infection.